McMaster-University-Library/GeoPortal-Harvester-Geospatial-Data-Pages/README.md

 The following is a quick guide to performing a collection update:

 1. Download the latest version of all data pages available at the McMaster library website using the URL https://library.mcmaster.ca/geospatial-export-records.csv (NOTE: ensure that you are logged into the Library website before doing so).
-2. Save the file to the top-level repository directory with the name ```Master_Production_Extract.csv``` (overwrite previous file)
+2. Save the file to the top-level repository directory with the name ```Current_Production_Extract.csv``` (overwrite previous file)
-3. Go through the manually-curated [GIS Data pages spreadsheet](https://docs.google.com/spreadsheets/d/1bJvn9tRgGJrIaJagY_7xdU9-4vx1JpAKaBy4or_pIpo/edit#gid=1710763351); for any row without a ```NID```, find it in the ```Master_Production_Extract.csv``` (if it exists) and add that NID into the ```NID``` column.
+3. Go through the manually-curated [GIS Data pages spreadsheet](https://docs.google.com/spreadsheets/d/1bJvn9tRgGJrIaJagY_7xdU9-4vx1JpAKaBy4or_pIpo/edit#gid=1710763351); for any row without a ```NID```, find it in the ```Current_Production_Extract.csv``` (if it exists) and add that NID into the ```NID``` column.
 4. Run Harvester.py to download Scholars GeoPortal extract (xml, csv) and a csv file of the manually-curated GIS data pages (available at https://docs.google.com/spreadsheets/d/1bJvn9tRgGJrIaJagY_7xdU9-4vx1JpAKaBy4or_pIpo/edit#gid=1710763351)
 5. Run Collection_Creator.py
 6. Commit changes and push to the GitHub repository
 7. Send the newly created Collection_Additions.csv, Collections_Deletions.csv, and Collections_Updates.csv files to Debbie for Drupal processing.

-Note: Once the Drupal process has completed and all data pages are on the McMaster library website, all metadata should be consistent with the Master_YYYYMMDD.csv file created by the script, Collection_Creator.py, with the exception of new Nids assigned to new items.
+Note: Once the Drupal process has completed and all data pages are on the McMaster library website, all metadata should be consistent with the Main_YYYYMMDD.csv file created by the script, Collection_Creator.py, with the exception of new Nids assigned to new items.

-:boom: :exclamation: **_As such, it is imperative to download the web production extract file, Master_Production_Extract.csv, as well as to update new Nid numbers for manual records._**
+:boom: :exclamation: **_As such, it is imperative to download the web production extract file, Current_Production_Extract.csv, as well as to update new Nid numbers for manual records._**

 ## Resource: Geospatial_Data.csv